Elementary Holistic Services

-First grade teachers plan and facilitate lessons using Northshore’s first grade curriculum.
+Teachers plan and facilitate lessons for Holistic students using grade-level curriculum.
 Teachers may construct lessons and materials to meet the needs of a diverse learning community, including Holistic students.

+Holistic Highly Capable Services begin during the second half of kindergarten and continue through the end of first grade.
 Students who receive Holistic Services will participate in the eligibility process again at the end of first grade.
-Based on the results of that testing process:

 - Students who qualify for services in one content area (either reading or math) receive in-class services at their neighborhood elementary school.